-A person suffering from BED often feels emotions such as guilt, disgust and shame for their eating habits whilst still being constantly overwhelmed by thoughts of food.
+A person suffering from binge eating disorder often feels emotions such as guilt, disgust and shame for their eating habits whilst still being constantly overwhelmed by thoughts of food.
 These emotions are painful and can damage a person’s emotional wellbeing and physical health.

 Binge eating disorder (BED) refers to a clinical disorder in which people eat large amounts of food in short intervals, followed by intense feelings of guilt, shame and self-loathing.
 Someone diagnosed with BED will binge-eat at least once a week for three months.

 Genetic, biological, psychological and environmental factors all contribute to the development of binge eating disorder.
 Binge eating disorder can also be a symptom of other mental health conditions such as depression.
 Loneliness, low self-esteem and body dysmorphia are also common root causes of BED.

 Symptoms of BED include uncontrollable eating despite not feeling hungry, eating quicker than is considered normal and feelings of guilt or self-loathing after a period of binging.
 Other common signs of BED are mood swings, depression and eating in secret or alone due to feelings of shame or embarrassment about one’s eating habits.

 At Paracelsus Recovery, treatment for binge eating disorder is centred on intensive psychotherapy to address the root causes and underlying emotional issues that trigger the binge eating cycle.
 We provide biochemical restoration, yoga, massage and complementary therapies as well as focusing on lifestyle and nutritional counselling to create long-lasting changes to your eating habits.